7 Benefits to Using Social Emotional Learning with Math

 VI.
 Emotions Matter

 When teachers allow students the ability to connect their learning to expressing emotions on the concepts and overcoming any negative emotions, students appreciate it as part of the learning process.

 VII.
 Mistakes Turn Into Opportunities To Learn

 It allows for teachers and students to show that mistakes are to be part of improving the learning process, instead of being seen as a means to hindering it.

-How Can Teachers Support Social Emotional Learning In The Classroom?
+How Can Teachers Support SEL In The Classroom?

 Teachers can make a world of difference with how a student learns a subject when they show students that they can connect to the emotions students may be feeling.